 - Role: what is the user's role?

-- User Employment Status/Time: this setting lets us know whether the user is working full-time (~40 hours/week), half-time (~20 hours/week), or quarter-time (~10 hours/week).
-This will affect your billing.
+- User Employment Status/Time: this setting lets Cerbo know whether the user is working full-time (30-40 hours/week on average), or part time (~20 hours/ week or less on average).

 - Permission Level: this setting is not necessarily related to the license cost.
 And you can use the question mark above the drop down to view the spreadsheet on what each level represents and restrict user access to sensitive information in the EHR accordingly.